microsoftgraph/group-membership-management/README.md

 The jobs table contains all the sync jobs that GMM will perform.

-### To create the jobs table for your environment:
+### To create the necessary tables for your environment:

 Open your jobs storage account on Azure Explorer: